-I will cover them under the following sections:
+I will cover my favorite localization testing tools under the following sections:

 - Test case management

 If you want your product to be properly tested, you need to define test scenarios for it.

 This is particularly important in the case of localization as if your product is localized in to 24 languages, there will be 24 testers.

 Without a common plan, how can you expect to receive consistent coverage from all your testers?